Year Zero (political notion)

-Year Zero (ឆ្នាំសូន្យ, Chhnăm Sony /km/) is an idea put into practice by Pol Pot in Democratic Kampuchea that all culture and traditions within a society must be completely destroyed or discarded and that a new "revolutionary" culture must replace it starting from scratch.
-In this sense, all of the history of a nation or a people before Year Zero would be largely deemed irrelevant, because it would ideally be purged and replaced from the ground up.
+Year Zero (ឆ្នាំសូន្យ, /km/) was an idea put into practice by Pol Pot in Democratic Kampuchea that all cultures and traditions within a society must be completely destroyed or discarded and a new "revolutionary" culture must replace it, starting from scratch.
+In this sense, all of the history of the nation or the lives of all of the people before "Year Zero" would largely be deemed irrelevant, because it would ideally be purged and replaced from the ground up.

-The first day of "Year Zero" was declared by Angkar and the Khmer Rouge on 17 April 1975 upon their takeover of Cambodia in order to signify a rebirth of Cambodian history.
-Adopting the term as an analogy to the "Year One" of the French Revolutionary Calendar, Year Zero was effectually an attempt by the Khmer Rouge to erase history and reset Cambodian society, removing any vestiges of the past.
+The first day of "Year Zero" was declared by Angkar and the Khmer Rouge on 17 April 1975 upon their takeover of Cambodia to signify a rebirth of Cambodian history.
+Adopting the term as an analogy to the "Year One" of the French Revolutionary Calendar, Year Zero was, in effect, an attempt by the Khmer Rouge to erase history and reset Cambodian society, removing any vestiges of the past.

 Concept and background

-Pol Pot and the Khmer Rouge, most of whose leadership were French-educated communists, took inspiration from the concept of "Year One" in the French Revolutionary Calendar.
-The French "Year One" came about during the French Revolution when, after the abolition of the French monarchy on 20 September 1792, the National Convention instituted a new calendar and declared that date to be the beginning of Year I.
+Pol Pot and the other leaders of the Khmer Rouge, most of whom were French-educated communists, took inspiration from the concept of "Year One" in the French Revolutionary Calendar.
+The French "Year One" came about during the French Revolution when, after the abolition of the French monarchy on 20 September 1792, the National Convention instituted a new calendar and declared that date to be the beginning of Year I. Pol Pot considered Jayavarman II, the foundational creator of a sovereign and powerful state of the Cambodian nation, using the temple's image to evoke the idea that if their ancestors could build such a structure, the "new" revolutionary people of Cambodia could achieve anything to restore a perceived, idealized "golden age" of the ancient Khmer Empire (conceived through a Marxist-Leninist and Maoist framework of national construction), viewing the 12th-century Angkor Wat as a "stupendous marvel" built by their ancestors.
+The flag of Democratic Kampuchea (DK), designed with similar layout and comparable symbolism to the Vietnamese flag, featured a red field (representing the revolutionary movement, struggle for liberation, and blood) and a stylized, three-towered yellow Angkor Wat silhouette in the center (symbolizing the nation's traditions, heritage, and agricultural prosperity) which breaks away entirely from the past, including foreign influences like both the French and American imperialism to create and build a "new" Cambodia to become a socialist state like China and North Korea as the two socialist states, as they had founded between Kim Il Sung in 1948 and Mao Zedong ("Chairman Mao") in 1949.